Southern Poverty Law Center: Leadership upheaval amid harassment allegations

-In the spring of 2019, an assistant legal director resigned "over racial and gender equity concerns at the organization," according to the Montgomery Advertiser.

-In March 2019, the SPLC fired founder Morris Dees for undisclosed reasons and removed his bio from its website.
+In March 2019, the SPLC fired founder Morris Dees for undisclosed reasons and removed his profile from the SPLC website.
 In a statement regarding the firing, the SPLC announced it would be bringing in an "outside organization to conduct a comprehensive assessment of our internal climate and workplace practices."

 Following the dismissal, a letter signed by two dozen SPLC employees was sent to management, expressing concern that "allegations of mistreatment, sexual harassment, gender discrimination, and racism threaten the moral authority of this organization and our integrity along with it."
 One former employee wrote that the "unchecked power of lavishly compensated white men at the top" of the SPLC contributed to a culture which made black and female employees the targets of harassment.

 A week later, President Richard Cohen and legal director Rhonda Brownstein announced their resignations amid the internal upheaval.
-The associate legal director quit, alleging concerns regarding workplace culture.
+The associate legal director Meredith Horton quit, alleging concerns regarding workplace culture.
 Cohen said, "Whatever problems exist at the SPLC happened on my watch, so I take responsibility for them."

 Administration

-In early February 2020, Margaret Huang, who was formerly the Chief Executive at Amnesty International USA, was named as president and CEO of the SPLC.
+In early February 2020, Margaret Huang, who was formerly the chief executive at Amnesty International USA, was named as president and CEO of the SPLC.
 Huang replaced Karen Baynes-Dunning, a former juvenile court judge, who had served as interim president and CEO since April 2019, after founder Morris Dees was fired in March 2019.
 The SPLC had appointed Tina Tchen, a former chief of staff for former first lady Michelle Obama, to review and investigate any issues with the organization's workplace environment related to Dees' firing.
+Huang resigned in July 2025 and was replaced by interim CEO Bryan Fair.

 Fundraising and finances

 The SPLC's activities, including litigation, are supported by fundraising efforts, and it does not accept any fees or share in legal judgments awarded to clients it represents in court.
 Starting in 1974, the SPLC set aside money for its endowment stating that it was "convinced that the day [would] come when non-profit groups [would] no longer be able to rely on support through mail because of posting and printing costs".

 The Los Angeles Times reported that by 2017, the SPLC's financial resources "nearly totaled half a billion dollars in assets".
-For 2018, its endowment was approximately $471 million per its annual report and SPLC spent 49% of its revenue on programs.
-According to the Montgomery Advertiser, the SPLC had received "significant financial support" with revenues almost "$122 million and total assets of $492.3 million", as of September 30, 2018.
-For the fiscal year ending October 31, 2021, SPLC reported revenue of $133 million and total assets of $801 million, including $770 million in investments.
+In 2023, its endowment was $749 million, its revenue was $170 million, and its expenses totaled $122 million.
+In 2024, revenue and expenses were both $129 million and the group's endowment grew to $822 million.

-Prior to his departure in 2019, Dee's "role at the Center was focused on 'donor relations' and "expanding the Center's financial resources".
+Prior to his departure in 2019, Dees' "role at the Center was focused on 'donor relations' and 'expanding the Center's financial resources.'"

+The SPLC's related 501(c)(4) organization, the SPLC Action Fund, formed two political action committees in 2022: New Southern Leaders federal PAC and the New Southern Majority federal Super PAC.
+The New Southern Leaders PAC spent more than $21,000 in 2023-24, most going to the SPLC Action Fund, which spent more than $1,000,000 in independent expenditures in the 2019-20 election cycle.